YordanGeorgiev/qto/doc/md/features_doc.md

 #### 2.4.1.
 Support for different projects
-The issue-tracker could be used against many different projects as soon as they have the needed file and dir structure , configuration file and dedicated db in the PostgreSQL.
+The qto could be used against many different projects as soon as they have the needed file and dir structure , configuration file and dedicated db in the PostgreSQL.
-You could quickly fork a new project out of the issue-tracker instance by copying the
+You could quickly fork a new project out of the qto instance by copying the

-    # pre-load the vars of an issue-tracker project
+    # pre-load the vars of an qto project
-    doParseIniEnvVars /vagrant/csitea/cnf/projects/issue-tracker/issue-tracker-issues.dev.doc-pub-host.cnf
+    doParseIniEnvVars /vagrant/csitea/cnf/projects/qto/qto-issues.dev.doc-pub-host.cnf

 #### 2.4.2.
 The "morph-dir" action
 You can recursively search and replace strings in both file and dir paths and their contents ( as soon as they non-binary , txt files ) by issuing the following commands: